tobyweston/java8_course_companion/manuscript/part1/02_lambdas_in_depth/04_scope_and_effectively_final.md

         return result;
     }

-and to achieve the summing behaviour, all I'd need to do is create a function that can sum.
-I could do this using an anonymous class like this;
+and to achieve the summing behaviour, all we'd need to do is create a function that can sum.
+You could do this using an anonymous class like this;

     private static void badExample() {
         Function<Integer, Integer> sum = new Function<Integer, Integer>() {